Al Jazirah Al Hamra

 Al Jazirah Al Hamra (الجزيرة الحمراء, The Red Island) is a town to the south of the city of Ras Al Khaimah in the United Arab Emirates.
-It is known for its collection of abandoned houses and other buildings, including a mosque, which are widely believed locally to be haunted.
-The town was ruled by the Zaab tribe, which was rehoused in Abu Dhabi following a dispute with the Ruler of Ras Al Khaimah.
+It is known for its collection of abandoned houses and other buildings, including a mosque, which is widely believed locally to be haunted.
+The town was ruled by the Zaab tribe, which was rehoused in Abu Dhabi following a dispute with the ruler of Ras Al Khaimah.

+A program of restoration and preservation was commenced in 2010, preserving Jazirah Al Hamra as a heritage village.
+Conservation work was ongoing as of 2025.

 History

 The town was originally a tidal island and, by 1830, was home to some 200 people mostly occupied in pearl fishing.
 At the time, it was a dependency of Sharjah.

-The Sheikh of Jazira Al Hamra in 1820, Rajib bin Ahmed al-Zaabi, was one of four independent signatories to the original 1820 treaty between the Trucial States and the British, following the 1819 punitive expedition mounted against Ras Al Khaimah by the British.
+The Sheikh of Jazirah Al Hamra in 1820, Rajib bin Ahmed Al Zaabi, was one of four independent signatories to the original 1820 treaty between the Trucial States and the British, following the 1819 punitive expedition mounted against Ras Al Khaimah by the British.
 In the treaty, the sheikhdom was named as 'Jourat Al Kamra'.

-The town has also been called Jazirah Al Zaab, as it was predominantly settled by members of the Zaab (some 500 houses at the turn of the 20th century).
+The town has also been called Jazirah Al Zaab, as it was predominantly settled by members of the Zaab tribe (some 500 houses at the turn of the 20th century).
 A tidal island, it was split into two sections, the small northern quarter of Umm Awaimir and the southern Manakh.
 Although the Zaab had some 500 sheep and 150 cattle at the time, there were no palm groves, although the tribe tended groves at Khatt.
 Jazirah Al Hamrah maintained a fleet of some 25 pearling boats, the principal source of income for the tribe until the crash of the pearl market in the late 1920s.

-Following an agreement between Sheikh Khalid bin Ahmad Al Qasimi of Sharjah and Sheikh Sultan bin Salim Al Qasimi of Ras Al Khaimah in 1914, the town became part of Ras Al Khaimah, but was often in dispute with the Ruler.
+Following an agreement between Sheikh Khalid bin Ahmad Al Qasimi of Sharjah and Sheikh Sultan bin Salim Al Qasimi of Ras Al Khaimah in 1914, the town became part of Ras Al Khaimah, but was often in dispute with the ruler.
 This led, in 1968, to a dispute with Sheikh Saqr bin Mohammed Al Qasimi of Ras Al Khaimah which resulted in the majority of the tribe accepting an offer from Sheikh Zayed bin Sultan Al Nahyan to move to Abu Dhabi.
 This movement left behind an almost completely abandoned village which had housed some 2,500 people.